livetrails/targetjs/README.md

 ## Loading Five Users Example

-In this example, we load five separate users and display five purple boxes, each containing a user's name, based on our first example.
+In this example, we load five separate users and display five boxes, each containing a user's name and email.

 - `fetch` calls five APIs to retrieve details for five users.
 - `child` is a special target that adds a new item to the parent each time it executes.
 Because it ends with `$` in this example, it executes every time an API call returns a result.